OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 While I believe this seed is unwinnable due to the damage that must be taken to obtain additional damage, proving it would require fully simulating several combats.

 It became clear to me that in order to find a suitable seed, I would need to also force the player to fight a buffed Lagavulin on floor 6.
 Originally, the map constraint $$\mathcal{M}$$ allows only 1 in $$~15,000$$ seeds through.
-For a forced burning elite with no shops or rest sites beforehand ($$\mathcal{M}^*$$), only 1 in every $$~225,000$$ seeds passes through.
+For a forced burning elite with no shops or rest sites beforehand ($$\mathcal{B}$$), only 1 in every $$~225,000$$ seeds passes through.

 After 10 trillions seeds searched, it was time for a new approach.

 ### the GPU seed farm

 After several helpful conversations with gamerpuppy, they sent me a version of the [CUDA](https://en.wikipedia.org/wiki/CUDA) code used for finding incredible [Pandora's Box boss swaps](https://docs.google.com/spreadsheets/d/1A3oW0tgInXa3h5azNoES4PQsTy-VdLFvDmn_CIUrbJE).
 In short, CUDA gives the programmer direct access to the GPU's virtual instruction set and parallel computational, allowing for simultaneous computation with tens of thousands of [threads](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)).
-To optimize performance, we feed in the most efficient constraints into CUDA: $\mathcal{N}$ and $\mathcal{C}$.
+To optimize performance, we feed in the most efficient constraints into CUDA: $$\mathcal{N}$$ and $$\mathcal{C}$$.
 Any seeds that pass these filters get save to a text file which can later be fed through the C++ program for further analysis.

 To understand the strength of the card reward filter, consider the following set of "unhelpful" Silent cards: